Analyzing Analytics (Featuring: The FBI)

 So what’s going on here?
 If I had to guess, I suspect that the FBI may be using fake (or real, seized) pages in their investigations and they’re utilizing their own FBI-linked code and analytics IDs to monitor them.
 It’s actually rather comical considering they’re betting on poor tech practices for the people visiting the pages but are making what I’d consider a pretty major oversight in how they’re operating their own practices.
 I counted 57 total pages linked to them through analytics.
 Barring any of the very obviously gov / FBI related pages (17 I believe), it appears there are still 40 in this list that were possibly at some point used to collect analytics data for the FBI but made to not look like they belonged to, or were being monitored by the FBI.

 To their credit, many of the sites either no longer exist or no longer have the FBI’s code embedded in them.
 In fact, though I haven’t checked them all, this page has been the only one where I’ve seen present, current evidence of code related to the FBI.
-Some other interesting domains include an official edu domain for Chattahoochee Technical College, a torrent site, and a proxy site (with clear FBI labeling on the page itself).
+Some other interesting domains that have had their analytics ID on it include an official edu domain for Chattahoochee Technical College, a torrent site, and a proxy site (with clear FBI labeling on the page itself).

 Just because a site doesn’t exist anymore doesn’t necessarily mean we can’t see what it looked like.
 Using the dates provided from BuiltWith, we can use the “Wayback Machine” on Archive.org to see if any historical snapshots of the pages exist around the time the analytics ID showed up there.

 I found some similarities in a random sampling of pages I checked.
 First, they were all available in the Wayback Machine.
-This isn’t always guaranteed because a person has to manually submit archival to archive.org, it’s not just indexing pages.
+This isn’t always guaranteed because a person generally has to manually submit archival to archive.org, it’s not just indexing every single page.
 Second, of the sampling I took, all the pages had a snapshot taken within a month preceding the time when the analytics ID reported being added to the site.
 Was this the FBI?
 I have no idea but it seems odd.

 Sometimes the Wayback Machine has trouble indexing pages for whatever reason.
 One of these reasons, at least in my experience, is when a site is redirecting somewhere else.
 If it does have trouble following the redirect however, it displays a log of where it was going.